Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Analysis

 \subsubsection{Stellar Model}

 The stellar model SED grid is constructed by integrating stellar evolutionary and atmospheric models.
 The primary stellar parameters consist of the initial stellar mass ($M_{\rm ini}$), age ($A$), and metallicity ($Z$), from which we can derive stellar parameters such as the stellar effective temperature ($T_{\rm eff}$), surface gravity ($g$), and luminosity ($L$).
 For the stellar evolutionary models, we use PARSEC stellar evolutionary tracks sourced from the \texttt{CMD 3.7} web interface\footnote{http://stev.oapd.inaf.it/cgi-bin/cmd} of \cite{bressan2012}, assuming a \cite{kroupa2001} initial mass function (IMF), and encompassing a metallicity range approximately spanning from 0.008 to 0.5 Z$_{\odot}$ \citep{lee2005}.
-We use stellar atmosphere grids developed by \cite{castellikurucz2003} and \cite{lanzhubeny2003, lanzhubeny2007}, and merge them using the same process as explained in Section 3.1 of \citet{gordon2016}.
+We use stellar atmosphere grids developed by \citet{castellikurucz2003} and \citet{lanzhubeny2003, lanzhubeny2007} for local thermodynamic equilibrium (LTE) models and non-LTE models, respectively.
+Where the two grids overlapped, we preferred the \citet{lanzhubeny2003, lanzhubeny2007} models \citep[see Section 3.1 in][]{gordon2016}.

 It is important to acknowledge that the BEAST fitting process has recognized limitations as it presently lacks models for certain stellar types including binaries, AGB stars, young stellar objects, and other rare stellar species.
 These stellar types require complex modeling and are therefore not usually included in common stellar evolutionary models.
 These omissions will impact the accuracy of fits for any unrepresented stellar types.
 For example, AGB stars are often characterized as highly extinguished red super giants since these two stellar types are relatively co-spatial in a CMD \citep{lindberg2024}.
 In addition, unresolved binaries will often appear redder and/or more luminous than a singular primary star due to the presence of a lower-mass secondary.
 However, without binary models, the BEAST will attempt to model these stars by applying increasing amounts of dust, resulting in an overestimation of extinction (e.g.~Section \ref{sec:binaries}).
 As a check, we can place upper limits on the expected extinction by observing the maximum extinction of brighter and older stellar populations, such as RGB stars \citep{dalcanton2023}, which generally have a scale height larger than star-forming thin disks of galaxies \citep{patra2019, meng2021}.
 For most of these unrepresented stellar types, there are often few SED models that can reproduce the observed magnitudes and colors, meaning that uncertainties on parameter fits will be unusually small relative to other common stellar types.
 This quirk gives us an opportunity to remove misfit stellar types by analyzing the uncertainties of the BEAST results, rather than just relying on the photometry.